jtech555/game-dev-spring2025/README2.md

 # Platformer 3 – The Legend of Kage – NES – 1986 (American Version)
 ## Describe the movement on the ground (pay attention to the details)

--On the ground, the player’s movement in The Legend of Kage appears to be mechanical – that is a cycle between 2 frames where:
+-On the ground, the player’s (Kage's) movement in The Legend of Kage appears to be mechanical – that is a cycle between 2 frames where:
-Frame 1 - The player’s character has a right arm extended outward, and both legs straight when running Frame 2 - The player’s character has their right arm now at the character’s side, and leg is now shown to be bent forward.
-Both frames cycling one after another to make the character appear as if they are running (https://youtu.be/n6c_AX5kAfY).
+Frame 1 - Kage has a right arm extended outward, and both legs straight when running Frame 2 - Kage has their right arm now at the character’s side, and leg is now shown to be bent forward.
+Both frames cycling one after another to make Kage appear as if running (https://youtu.be/n6c_AX5kAfY).

 ## Describe the jump (again, be detail oriented)
-The player’s character jump in The Legend of Kage, is very unique compared to other platformer games I have personally played.
-In The Legend of Kage, the player’s character has the ability to jump in the game, from one side to another, at great heights and lengths as can be seen below:
+Kage's jump in The Legend of Kage, is very unique compared to other platformer games I have personally played.
+In The Legend of Kage, Kage has the ability to jump in the game, from one side to another, at great heights and lengths as can be seen below:

 <br>
 <img src="./tenor.gif" align="lesft" width="300">

-, approximately up to 13x the player’s character’s height.
-This allows the player’s character to jump over trees and onto tree branches to attack enemies.
+This jump ability allows Kage to jump over trees and onto tree branches to attack enemies, at a maximum height of about 13x Kage's height, and a maximum length about 50x the width of Kage.
-In addition to the player’s character’s jump, the player’s character can also jump vertically (https://youtu.be/n6c_AX5kAfY?t=263).
+In addition to Kage’s jump, the player can also control Kage to jump vertically (https://youtu.be/n6c_AX5kAfY?t=263).
 When this jump is performed, the player’s character also swings their weapon – a blade - in their hand.

 ## How has the game’s level design been influenced by these movement and jump mechanics?
-The game’s level design has been influenced by these movement and jump mechanics by requiring the levels to be large in size.
-Since the player’s character has the ability to jump at large heights and distances, a small, confined level would not be ideal for the player’s character, because that would decrease the Game Feel, not allowing the player to utilize a character’s ability fully.
+The game’s level design has been influenced by Kage's movement and jump mechanics by requiring the levels to be large in size.
+Since Kage has the ability to jump at large heights and distances, a small, confined level would not be ideal for the player’s character, because that would decrease the Game Feel, not allowing the player to utilize Kage’s ability fully.
+In addition, the level design has also been influenced by Kage's movement and jump mechanics by requiring for the levels to have enemies in positions at high altitiudes - on tree branches -, to attack the player when Kage leaps long distances.

 ## Include a screenshot of the game
  <br>